pawandai/SaaS_Task_Manager/README.md

 ## Server actions

 Server actions are basically functions that run on the server side.
 We use `use server` directive to mark a component as a server component.
 The biggest advantage is that component comes pre-rendered from the server which reduces the rendering time and improves the performance of the application.

+## Custom Hooks

+Custom hooks are awesome.
+They let you use builtin hooks outside the React Component.
+We create custom hooks by prefixing `use` before the function name.
+In this project I've created `useAction` hook which is very similar to `react-query` providing the loading, error states, execute the function inside the hook.

+## Reusuable Form Component

+I've also create reusuable form components like `FormInput`, `SubmitButton`, and more.